mozilla/ichnaea/docs/install/debug.rst

 .. code-block:: bash

-    <...docker or server script...> shell
+    <...docker or dev script...> shell

 And inside the container: